zenml-io/zenml/docs/book/mlops-stacks/orchestrators/tekton.md

     ```
 * [Docker](https://www.docker.com) installed and running.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed.

-When using the Tekton orchestrator with a remote cluster, you'll additionally need
 * Tekton pipelines deployed on a remote cluster.
 See the [deployment section](#how-to-deploy-it)
 for more information.
 * The name of your Kubernetes context which points to your remote cluster.